rocket-pool/RPIPs/RPIPs/RPIP-change-express-ticket-allocation.md

 6. There will be a more diverse group of NOs migrating some stake to megapools, instead of a smaller group migrating all their stake.

 ## Considerations
-This is an alteration in tokenomics coming in towards the last minute, and changes towards investing assumptions should not be taken lightly.
+This is an alteration of a living RPIP coming in towards the last minute, and changes towards investing assumptions should not be taken lightly.
 However, in this case it seems unlikely that there are NOs who are remain staking in order to get express tickets.
 Even if there were NOs who were invested based on the idea they would get tickets, it is highly unlikely that the allocated express tickets will actually be usable.

 If the number of express tickets is too low to allow sufficient migration (i.e., priority queue empty and many NOs remain in legacy minipools), this can be adjusted during the next smart contract upgrade.